ming-yong/archive/_posts/Notes/Log/2019-12-31-fcc drum machine .md

 ![freeCodeCamp drum machine]({{site.baseurl}}/assets/images/code_drumMachine.PNG)

 Looks like it's taking care of the panel functions, I'm only interested in how to connect the sound clips and keys so it can be play with both mouse and keyboard.
-So to speak, I will dive in the lower component.
+So to speak, I will dive into the lower component.

 ### "PadBank" component